mark-grabowski/C-Reply/README.md

 # C-Reply
-This is the code used to run the simulations in the reply by Grabowski et al.
+This is the code used to run the simulations in the reply by Grabowski et al. (2024) - A Cautionary Note on “A Cautionary Note on the Use of Ornstein Uhlenbeck Models in Macroevolutionary Studies - _Systematic Biology_

 ## How to run the code under `scripts`